parse-community/Parse-SDK-Android/facebook/README.md

 # Parse Facebook Utils for Android
 A utility library to authenticate `ParseUser`s with the Facebook SDK.
-For more information, see our [guide][guide].

 ## Dependency